jeffwarnica/rhc-miq-quickstart/README.md

 in the core product.
 * Configuration over coding.
 * Configuration in one location over instance variables.
+* Using gratuitous amounts of log messages (at DEBUG or not) for onging debugging and code documentation purposes
+* Especially print human readable error messages, if possible, with fix suggestions (eg "did you tag?")

 Tracking current CF releases is more important than backwards compatibility.